Musicals101.com

 Alexander's Ragtime Band (20th Century Fox)

 This is the way all classic screen musicals should be released on DVD!
-Along with a first-rate remastering of the picture and sound, we get an informative commentary track by film restorationist Ray Fiola, three deleted musical scenes, A&E's Biography of Alice Faye, and Movietone newsreel footage, as well as the usual trailer.
-In other words, you get a lot more for your buck than just the film -- which by the way is a great flick packed with Irving Berlin songs, mostly performed with tons of style and talent.
-Faye and Tyrone Power are excellent as the battling romantic leads, Don Ameche and Jack Haley provide laughs as the sidekicks, and young Ethel Merman is a vocal knockout.
-(Be sure to catch Merm's cut solo of "Time Marches On," complete with a long signature belt note.)
+Along with a first-rate remastering of the picture and sound, we get an informative commentary track by film restorationist Ray Fiola, three fascinating deleted numbers, A&E's Biography of Alice Faye, and Movietone newsreel footage, as well as the usual trailer.
+In other words, you get a lot more for your buck than just the film, which is packed with great Irving Berlin songs, mostly performed with tons of style and talent.
+Faye and Tyrone Power are excellent as the battling romantic leads, Don Ameche and Jack Haley are charming sidekicks, and young Ethel Merman is a vocal knockout.
+(Be sure to catch her sensational cut solo "Time Marches On," complete with a long signature belt note.)
 Well worth owning!

 An American in Paris (WB/Turner)